Infectious Diseases Society of America: Support for the Prevention and Public Health Fund

-Combatting Antimicrobial Resistance
+Combatting antimicrobial resistance

 The World Health Organization has identified antimicrobial resistance as one of the three greatest threats to human health.
 IDSA has identified antimicrobial resistance as a priority for the organization.

 In 2010, IDSA launched the 10 x '20 Initiative, which seeks a global commitment to create an antibiotic research and development enterprise powerful enough to produce 10 new systemic antibiotics by the year 2020.
 The initiative was launched as a response to the growing problem of antibiotic resistance and the lack of development of new antibiotics.

 According to IDSA, new antibiotic development has slowed to a standstill due to market failure and regulatory disincentives.
-Antibiotics aren't as profitable as other drugs (e.g., drugs to treat chronic conditions such as diabetes or asthma, which patients take for years).
+Antibiotics are not as profitable as other drugs (e.g., drugs to treat chronic conditions such as diabetes or asthma, which patients take for years).
 Also, the U.S. Food and Drug Administration (FDA) has long delayed publishing workable guidance describing how companies should design antibiotic clinical trials.
 Moreover, once a new antibiotic makes it to market, physicians hold it in reserve for only the worst cases rather than rushing to use it on all their patients due to fear of drug resistance.
 These economic and regulatory disincentives have made it far too difficult for companies to continue developing new antibiotics.
 It is estimated that the cost to the U.S. health care system of antibiotic resistant infections is $21 billion to $34 billion each year and more than 8 million additional hospital days.

 On May 1, 2011, IDSA published a policy paper titled "Combating Antimicrobial Resistance: Policy Recommendations to Save Lives" in Clinical Infectious Diseases.
 The paper detailed the organization's recommendations for specific public policy strategies and research activities needed to promote the best interests of patients and health care professionals.
 Specifically, the paper urged creation of incentives to support antibiotic research and development; new rapid diagnostic tests to more quickly diagnose patients; greater coordination of government agencies to support surveillance, data collection, research, and prevention and control; and aggressive promotion of the judicious use of currently available antibiotics.
 IDSA's policy paper also proposed the creation of an Antimicrobial Innovation and Conservation (AIC) Fee that would help pay for antibiotic R&D and stewardship efforts necessary to make progress against antibiotic resistance.